SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services87/EMail/index.md

 Interface for the EMail Agent
 Email connection, reading, sending
-<para /><b>Online Restricted:</b> This agent is not available in Online by default.
+<br />**Online Restricted:** This agent is not available in Online by default.
 Access must be requested specifically when app is registered.

 Download [WSDL file for Services87/EMail](../Services87-EMail.md) if you need to generate your own proxy code.